 Team up and get creative with influencers

 Influencers and brand ambassadors can have a tremendous effect on your brand stewardship efforts.
 With 11x the ROI of traditional advertising, influencer marketing has proven to be an effective marketing strategy for 94% of marketers who use this strategy.
 However, it’s important to make sure you’re teaming up with the right influencer.
-On Instagram, there are about 500,000 active influencers, but not everyone is going to be a good fit for your brand.
+On Instagram, there’s about 500,000 active influencers, but not everyone is going to be a good fit for your brand.

 Luckily, we recently undertook research to discover what influence influencers actually have.
 Using responses from 9,000 global consumers, we were able to understand consumer attitude and trust towards today’s influencers.
 Referencing this research will help inform you on the right type of influencer needed for your brand.